Welcome to today's edition of the Rush 24-7 podcast.

 Everything is a sign of global warming.

-But they take it seriously.
+But they're taking it seriously.

-The journal Nature Climate Change, which is one of those big peer-reviewed journals that they're all keen on, has now said that meat should be taxed uh to encourage people to eat less of it, uh, so reducing the production of global warming gases from sheep, cattle, and goats, according to a group of scientists.
+The journal Nature Climate Change, which is one of those big peer-reviewed journals that they're all keen on, has now said that meat should be taxed to encourage people to eat less of it, so reducing the production of global warming gases from sheep, cattle, and goats, according to a group of scientists.

-Now they this boils down to what's come up on this show before, which is the bovine flatulence, it causes more global warming than your SUV.
+Now, this boils down to what's come up on this show before, which is the bovine flatulence.

 If you stick your SUV in a field and you stick a flatulent Holstein in a field, the flatulent Holstein will cause far more global warming than your SUV will.

-Uh, but they don't like to say that because then it sounds just like, you know, a big sacrifice.
+But they don't like to say that because then it sounds just like, you know, a big sacrifice.

-Uh so they're gonna cut back on uh tax meat in order to cut back on bovine flatulence, the latest genius idea from the guys who want to save the planet.
+The latest genius idea from the guys who want to save the planet.

-Well, what happens to the Republican Party we shall see in November.
+What happens to the Republican Party we shall see in November.

 If you go back to where we were a year ago, a year ago, the big story was supposedly how Republicans were doomed, demographically doomed.

-They were the party of dead white men, and they were represented a dwindling constituency, and they had to do this to reach out to Hispanics and do that to reach out to this, and uh the all everything was about the problems in the Republican Party.
+They were the party of dead white men, and they represented a dwindling constituency, and they had to do this to reach out to Hispanics and do that to reach out to this.

 Big government damaged its brand in the course of this year.